May 29, 2026

 A chemistry call allows the coach and client to meet briefly before committing, to assess fit and discuss expectations.

 Contracting establishes a clear agreement covering goals, confidentiality, session frequency, and how progress will be measured.
-In organisational coaching, a three-way contract may include the sponsoring employer.
+In organizational coaching, a three-way contract may include the sponsoring employer.

 A good coaching relationship ends intentionally.
 A closing session reviews progress against original goals, consolidates learning, and supports the client in sustaining changes independently.